Generalized Linear Bandits: Almost Optimal Regret with One-Pass Update: Proposed Method

 Theorem~\ref{thm:confidence-set} shows that an ellipsoidal confidence set $\C_t(\delta)$ can be constructed to quantify the uncertainty of the online estimator $\theta_t$ with both statistical and computational efficiency.
 From a computational perspective, constructing the confidence set relies only on the online estimator, which can be updated with $\mathcal{O}(1)$ time and space complexities.
-From a statistical view, the radius of the confidence set is independent of $\kappa$, which is crucial for achieving the improved regret bound, as detailed next.
+From a statistical view, the radius of the confidence set is independent of $\kappa$, which is crucial for achieving the improved regret bound.

-\begin{myRemark}[Comparison with Logistic Bandits Literature] We note that the OMD has been used in the logistic bandits for constructing confidence sets~\citep{conf/aistats/FauryAJC22,NeurIPS'23:MLogB,NeurIPS'24:MNL-minimax}.
+\begin{myRemark}[Comparison with Logistic Bandits Literature] We note that OMD has been used in logistic bandits for constructing confidence sets~\citep{conf/aistats/FauryAJC22,NeurIPS'23:MLogB,NeurIPS'24:MNL-minimax}.
 However, existing methods are not fully jointly efficient compared with our result.
-Specifically,~\citet{conf/aistats/FauryAJC22} required optimization over the original loss at each round, incurring an additional $\O(\log t)$ computation cost and relying on an adaptive warm-up strategy to maintain statistical efficiency.
+Specifically,~\citet{conf/aistats/FauryAJC22} required optimization over the original loss at each round, incurring an additional $\O(\log t)$ computation cost and relying on a warm-up strategy to maintain statistical efficiency.
 In later work,~\citet{NeurIPS'23:MLogB} and~\citet{NeurIPS'24:MNL-minimax} achieved a constant per-round cost but their regret bounds have an extra $\O(\sqrt{\log t})$ multiplicative factor. \emph{More importantly}, as we will discuss in detail in Section~\ref{sec:analysis}, the analyses in these works depend on the specific structure of the logistic model and do not naturally extend to the GLB setting.
-Our main contribution is to introduce the notion of \emph{mix loss} into the confidence set analysis, which not only enables the application of OMD to the broader GLB framework but also improves both statistical and computational efficiency over previous methods for logistic bandits. \ding{117} \end{myRemark}
+Our key contribution is to introduce \emph{mix-loss}-based technique into the confidence set analysis, which not only enables the application of OMD to the broader GLB framework but also improves both statistical and computational efficiency over previous methods for logistic bandits. \ding{117} \end{myRemark}